-FREE Accredited CPD Opportunity for Teachers across Wales 2018!Published on 10 July 2018
+FREE Accredited CPD Opportunity for Teachers across Wales 2019!Published on 11 June 2019

 This qualification provides teachers with a wealth of content and pedagogical knowledge to enable and enhance the delivery of the Digital Competence Framework, Computer Science National Curriculum and (for secondary school teachers) the new GCSE and A Level specifications in computer science.
 The course will be delivered in engaging and hands-on sessions by experienced Technocamps Delivery Officers with the course split over 18 full day sessions throughout the school year.

-We have had two cohorts complete the course over the past three years and currently have a third finishing the course this year.
+We have had three cohorts complete the course over the past four years and currently have a fourth finishing the course this year.
 All of the teachers reported that it has had a significant impact on themselves, their schools, but particularly their pupils.
-You can read more about the second cohort's success here.
-You can find out more about our first cohort here.
+You can read more about the third cohort's success here.

 To find out more information on the course please see the brochures as well as the application form below:

 This year we will be hosting “Summer of STEM”, open to anyone between the ages of 9 and 16.
 Starting in August, we will be going ‘live’ for 15 days, with activities and experiments to try out at home.